cslab/csspin-python/doc/plugins/python.rst

-Sometimes downloading and installing a Python interpreter can be annoying, in case there is already an existing interpreter that should be used in the context of cs.spin.
+Sometimes downloading and installing a Python interpreter can be annoying, in case there is already an existing interpreter that should be used in the context of csspin.
 For this case, the configuration tree property ``python.use`` can be set via command-line, the environment or within ``spinfile.yaml`` to enforce the usage of the passed interpreter.